ga-curriculum/setup-your-own-vm-lab/create-an-ubuntu-vm/README.md

 **Answer these questions in your <code class="filepath">create-a-vm.md</code> file in VS Code:**

 - What OS is your VM running?
 - What challenges did you face while creating your VM?
-How did you overcome them?
+What troubleshooting steps did you take to resolve those challenges and what did you research?
 - How much RAM and hard disk space did you allocate to your VM?
 Why did you choose these amounts?
 - What do you think would happen if you allocated too much RAM to your VM?